opener-project/opener-project.github.com/source/getting-started/how-to/domain-adaption.md

 tools to generate generic sentiment lexicons can be found here (REF)

 ###toolkit to train the domain model for opinion mining
+with the annotatated corpus the domain model can be trained (http://www.opener-project.eu/documentation/domain-adaptation-toolkit.html)
 Please elaborate...

 ###toolkit to train  a model for NER